 Mykyta VesselovskySenior Research Coordinator, Office of the Chief Economist, Global Affairs Canada

-The Office of the Chief Economist at Global Affairs Canada is responsible for the provision of trade and economic research and analysis in support of trade and investment policies, and for the assessment of global, regional and sectoral trends and developments afffecting Canada’s international economic relations.
-As a Senior Research Coordinator, Dr. Vesselovsky is responsible for economic research in support of trade policy development, regular briefing products on trade and investment, Quarterly Economic Outlook and the annual Canada’s State of Trade report.
+Mykyta Vesselovsky at the Office of the Chief Economist at Global Affairs Canada is responsible for the provision of trade and economic research and analysis in support of trade and investment policies, and for the assessment of global, regional and sectoral trends and developments affecting Canada’s international economic relations.
 His research interests include international trade costs, priorities in trade policy, progressive trade, currency effects and sectoral issues.

 Mark ZandiChief Economist, Moody's Analytics